coleYab/simple_shell/README.md

 # Simple Shell Project

 This is a simple shell implementation in C, created as a collaborative project.
-The shell supports basic command execution and includes additional features for [mention any specific features or functionalities].
+The shell supports basic command execution.

 ## Contributore:
   Yeabsira Moges and Korede Odeyemi